amanoel/amanoel/README.md

 Hi, I'm Andre :) I work with R&D in topics broadly related to machine learning, privacy and healthcare.
-I'm currently a [research engineer at Microsoft Research](https://www.microsoft.com/en-us/research/people/amonteiroman/), in Redmond (but I work remotely from Brazil).
+I'm currently a [research engineer at Microsoft Research at Redmond](https://www.microsoft.com/en-us/research/people/amonteiroman/) (but I work remotely from Brazil).
 In the past few years I've also been:

 👨‍🔬 a data scientist working in healthcare at [Hospital Israelita Albert Einstein](https://www.einstein.br), in São Paulo, Brazil (2020-2021)